neuaiskunkworks/How-to-be-a-Skunk/Readme.md

 ### Our Vision:
 AI Skunkworks envisions a platform where students can get opportunities to research in the Artificial Intelligence and Machine Learning domain.
 We are dedicated to supporting student researchers through content and guidelines to study and conduct research!

-- President - Prabhu Subramanian (Subramanian.pr@northeastern.edu)
+- President - Kartik Kumar (kumar.kar@northeastern.edu)
-- Treasurer - Nikunj lad (lad.n@northeastern.edu)
+- Treasurer - Shruti Patil (patil.shru@northeastern.edu)

-Interested in joining AI Skunkworks, please follow below steps!
+### Interested in joining AI Skunkworks? please follow below steps!

 Get in touch with us via below platforms for more insights: